BenValcour/newclassroom-takehome-project-pytest/README.md

 - **get_testdata.py** can be used to create test data files that contain a json object that can be used to query the Census Toy Service.
 - **get_expectations.py** takes an argument of a valid test data file, and optionally a value for the top parameter, and reports the expectations based on the data in the file.

+## TODOs

+- The tests were broken up into functional areas.
+This resulted in some duplicate code within the test cases.
+Probably worth a refactor.

+- The testdata files could be better organized.
+A naming convention could be defined and used.